ucsb-cs8-m17/ucsb-cs8-m17.github.io/_labWIP/lab02.md

 (Recall our discussion of what happens when you multiple `math.sqrt(2.0)` by itself.
 Here, its probably overkill since we aren't using any irrational numbers, but it is still safer to always use some way of approximating equality when dealing with floating point.)

-You can click the plus to open a tab showing what your entire file should look like at this point:
+You can click the plus to open a dropdown showing what your entire file should look like at this point:

 <div id="info" data-role="collapsible" data-collapsed="true" markdown="1">